 Historical Piano Summer Academy 2018

-The two-week course has two components: your own artistic research project, as it relates to any of the pianos that we can make available (see the list below), and a collective Concours révolutionnaire around the 1803 Erard piano.
+The ten-day course has two components: your own artistic research project, as it relates to any of the pianos that we can make available (see the list below), and a collective Concours révolutionnaire around the 1803 Erard piano.

 1. Your artistic research project